-Completed by the seller, the property questionnaire will contain details such as whether the property has ever flooded or been treated for wood rot, as well as useful pieces of information such as what the parking arrangements are and which council tax band the home falls into.
+Completed by the seller, the property questionnaire will contain details such as whether the property has ever flooded or been treated for wood rot, as well as things like parking arrangements and council tax bands.

 Making an offer on a Scottish property

 Properties in Scotland are usually marketed and sold by solicitors, rather than estate agents.
 They are either advertised at a fixed price or for 'offers around' or 'offers over' a certain price.

 When a property is advertised for 'offers around' or 'offers over', a closing date will be set and prospective buyers will need to submit sealed bids before that date.

 Your solicitor will work with you to prepare your offer and pass it on to the seller's solicitor on your behalf.
 As well as how much you're willing to pay for the property, your offer should include a proposed 'date of entry' - i.e. when you'll pay and get the keys – and other terms and conditions relating to the purchase.

 Once the offers are in, the seller will then choose the offer they want to accept.

 No money is paid at this stage unless it’s a new-build property, in which case a deposit may be required.

 When buying a home in Scotland you'll need to instruct a solicitor very early on in the process.
 Once you've seen a property you're interested in buying, your solicitor should: